ganrad/Ansible-Web-Infra-Deploy/README.md

     After the Ansible playbook execution finishes, task execution count for each host (classified by *Ok, Changed, Unreachable & Failed*) will be printed.
 If the playbook execution fails on a given host, Ansible will print a error message detailing the task which failed and the reason for failure.

 ### E] (Optional) Run Ansible playbook to un-deploy web infrastructure components
-Run the following command in the project *root* directory to undeploy (Uninstall) all web infrastructure components on all target hosts.
+To undeploy (Uninstall) all web infrastructure components on all target hosts, run the following command in the project *root* directory.
 Bear in mind, this command will not only stop all web infrastructure components running on the respective hosts but it will also undeploy/uninstall all components.

 1. Run the *install* playbook
     ```
     $ ansible-playbook -i hosts stop-servers.yml
     ```

+Congratulations!
+You have now successfully deployed your Java web applications on the most trusted and proven Open Source Web Infrastructure components.